lisaover/lisaover.github.io/_pages/cv.md

 ### Adjunct Professor, Business Statistics<br/>Duquesne University, Pittsburgh, PA
 &nbsp; &nbsp; Aug 2016 to Jun 2018<br/>
-Developed the syllabus and taught solo eight sections of Business Statistics courses and one section of Problem Solving.
+* Developed the syllabus and taught eight sections of Business Statistics courses.

 ### Teaching Assistantship, Master of Computational Mathematics<br/>Duquesne University, Pittsburgh, PA
 &nbsp; &nbsp; Aug 2013 to May 2015
 * Responsible for tutoring undergraduate students in *Intro to Biostatistics* and *Biostatistics II* courses.
-* Developed the syllabus for and taught solo one section of *Fundamentals of Statistics*
+* Developed the syllabus for and taught one section of *Fundamentals of Statistics*

 ### Web Designer and Administrator<br/>Self-employed, Pittsburgh, PA
 &nbsp; &nbsp; Aug 2006 to Jan 2019<br/>
-Created websites for local children’s authors to promote their books and programs.
+* Created websites for local children’s authors to promote their books and programs.
 Focused on accessibility, usability, and maintainability.

 ## Education